PMTM/PMTM.github.io/Timesheets.md

 The element that gives us the power is __excl__ (short from exclusive).
 In fact is was derived from another element __par__ (short for parallel).
-Let us first start with that element because for use case described above we need also the thumbnail index which has to loaded at once.
+Let us first start with __par__ element because for our use case  we need also the thumbnail index which has to loaded at once.
+Later on we will add the __excl__ element to display only the necessary slide when it's thumbnail is clicked.
-Thus __par__ is the appropriate element here.

 ### par